CLAIRE FONTAINE: IN CONVERSATION WITH THE EDITORS

-This interview, here translated into English, seeks to expand on the textual-artistic output of the collective artist Claire Fontaine.
-Conducted in the winter/summer of 2016, the interview seeks to contextualise the political writings of the collective through questions on their relationship to the academy, to activism, and to temporality, while presenting their position on The Invisible Committee and contemporary art practice today.
+This interview seeks to expand on the textual-artistic output of the artist Claire Fontaine.
+Conducted by Alex Ungprateeb Flynn and Leonardo Araujo, the interview contextualises Claire Fontaine’s political writings through questions on its relationship to the academy, to activism, and to temporality, while presenting its position on The Invisible Committee and contemporary art practice today.

 Claire Fontaine is a Paris-based collective, founded in 2004, comprising Fulvia Carnevale and James Thornhill.
 After appropriating her name from a popular brand of school notebooks, Claire Fontaine declared herself a “readymade artist” whose practice calls into question a lack of political agency and the crisis of the singularity of the subject, conditions which according to the collective, characterise contemporary art today.
 But if the artist herself is the subjective equivalent of Duchamp’s urinal or Warhol’s Brillo box – as displaced, deprived of its use value, and exchangeable as the products she makes – there is always the possibility of what she terms ‘la grève humaine’ - the human strike.